Fbeen/SettingsBundle/README.md

 # FbeenSettingsBundle

-This Bundle adds settings out of the database integration on top of the Symfony framework.
+This Bundle adds global settings out of the database integration on top of the Symfony framework.
 It lets you design application-settings which can be maintained by the owner or administrator from the website.

 ### Features include:

 * Unlimmited setting fields
 * Bootstrap ready pages and forms
 * Settings can be made and deleted by you developer when you add yourself the ROLE_SUPER_ADMIN in a form
-* The value of the setting fields can be changed bij the users that have ROLE_ADMINISTRATOR in a form
+* The value of the setting fields can be changed by the users that have ROLE_ADMINISTRATOR in a form
+* The value of the setting fields can be changed by the application
 * Five formtypes: text, email, boolean, integer and decimal.
 * Form validation dependend on the formtype.